 How do I submit my application?

-The application is initially submitted via an online form on the website www.draussenstadt-call-for-action.berlin/en/antrag.
-After successfully completing the form, successfully uploading the required documents and submitting the online application, you will receive an automatic confirmation of receipt with a copy of the application and application number by e-mail.
-Subsequently, the original application must be submitted by mail postmarked June 18, 2021.
-Please note: there is no in-house mailbox
+The application is submitted via an online form on this website.Create a personal account.
+After your registration, fill in the application form.
+After successfully completing the form, uploading the required documents and submitting the online application, you will receive an automatic confirmation of receipt by e-mail with a copy of the application and the application number.
+This year, the application does not need to be submitted by post.
+The confirmed online receipt is sufficient in this case.

 When and until when can I submit an application?